haiku/website/content/blog/digib0y/2017-05-06_[gsoc_2017]_adding_harfbuzz_support_to_haiku.md

 FreeType is used for loading fonts and glyph metrics etc. We can also build HarfBuzz without FreeType and use HarfBuzzs internal font functions.

-Font rendering should be reworked to use the HarfBuzz library (The Harfbuzz package contains an OpenType text shaping engine.), instead of just Freetype, providing numerous supports/
+Font rendering should be reworked to use the HarfBuzz library (The Harfbuzz package contains an OpenType text shaping engine), instead of just Freetype, providing numerous supports.

 **What to expect on completion of project:**
 -Rendering of  Devanagari and other scripts using ligatures properly, allowing use of the system to view and edit text in the Hindi language